chillinjae/chillinjae.github.io/content/cs/CSE167-on-edX.md

 ---

 ## Materials
-Having issue to run the assignments program on macOs. 🤦🏻‍♂️
+Having issue to run the assignments program on macOs. 🤦🏻‍♂️ So it’s pending …
 <br>

 ### Course overview